-The Day Care Flexible Spending Arrangement enables you to pay for out-of-pocket, work-related dependent day-care cost with pre-tax dollars.
+The Dependent Care Flexible Spending Account enables you to pay for out-of-pocket, work-related dependent day-care costs with pre-tax dollars.
 If you are married, you can use the account if you and your spouse both work or, in some situations, if your spouse goes to school full-time.
 Single employees can also use the account.